Chinese Masterpieces

 Joseph.Sharon@chinesemasterpieces.com

-This exquisite 15th Century Ming Dynasty Xuande Dragon Flask, marked with the period designation from 1426 to 1435, exemplifies the artistry of its era.
+This exquisite 15th-century Ming Dynasty Xuande Dragon Flask, marked with the period designation from 1426 to 1435, exemplifies the artistry of its era.
 The vase features a stunning design of two dragons, poised in the water, accompanied by an intricate cloud pattern overhead.
 The Xuande six-character mark is prominently displayed on the shoulder of the vase, signifying its authenticity.
 Crafted using imported samali blue cobalt, the coloration presents a distinctive blackish tone.
 The heaping and piling technique employed during production often reveals either black spots or a silvery sheen on the surface of the glaze.
 In instances where brown hues are exhibited, it indicates the usage of locally sourced Chinese cobalt.
 This characteristic is critical for confirming the vase's age, as imported cobalt has not been available for over five centuries.
 Additionally, the presence of flaking in the biscuit further substantiates its historical significance.
 This remarkable vase stands approximately 17 5/8 inches tall, making it a noteworthy addition to any collection of fine antique Chinese ceramics. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Imperial Blue & White 15th C. Ming Dynasty Xuande Marked and Period Dragon Meiping Vase